How to Self-Publish? Writing is the Easy Part

 My pride was deafening.

-More likely, cats, carrot sticks, and Coke Zero™ would surround me.
-Whatever, cats make good roommates.
+Okay, more likely, cats, carrot sticks, and Coke Zero™ would surround me.
+Whatever. . . cats make good roommates, and I'm getting used to carrot sticks.

 Seven months later, Deb shared a bunch of Jeffrey’s older posts.
 One of them was “Let Lulu Help You Publish.”